Q1) Which statement below do you identify with the most?

 A) I feel more confident working with the support of my team.

 B) I don’t mind interacting with customers, however, I prefer to tell a machine what to do.

 C) I really talking to people and helping them solve problems.

 Your answers fit the description of a Data Engineer.
 Data Engineers build and maintain the tech systems that enable companies to navigate huge amounts of data, smoothly and securely.
 It’s all about clear thinking, problem-solving and being ready to dive into the detail with your teammates.
 We would recommend trying some Python coding in the first instance — perhaps this introduction to Python on Codecademy and check out this video playlist to find out more about the role.
 Once you have done that, take a look at our SGUP-CT Business Intelligence and Data Analyst program.

 You answered C to most questions:

 We think you would make a great Cloud Support and DevOps.
 Cloud Support and DevOps are important in supporting businesses to find cloud-based solutions for their challenges.
-It’s a creative role, with a lot of teamwork and problem-solving and check out this video to find out more about the role.
+It’s a creative role, with a lot of teamwork and problem-solving.
+Try your hand at a programming language with this Introduction to Python free course on Codecademy and check out this video playlist to find out more about the role.
 Take a look at our SGUP-CT Cloud Support and DevOps program.